Search

 Shaw Family History

-Cyril had a full brother called Luther Horner who was born about 1889 in Horbury, Yorkshire.
+Cyril had a full brother called Luther who was born about 1889 in Horbury.

-At the time of the 1891 Census, the family lived at Queen Street, Horbury, Wakefield, Yorkshire.
+At the time of the 1891 Census, the family lived at Queen Street, Horbury.
 Frederick was working as a worsted dyer and Ada was looking after their son Luther.

-At the time of the 1901 Census, Ada Horner was staying with her widowed mother Grace Shires at Highfield Terrace, Middlesfield, Yorkshire.
-The household further comprised of Ada’s brother, a worsted dyer, Ephraim Shires, and her two sons Luther and Cyril.
+At the time of the 1901 Census, Ada was staying with her widowed mother Grace Shires at Highfield Terrace, Middlesfield, Yorkshire.
+The household further comprised of Ada’s brother, a worsted dyer, Ephraim, and her two sons Luther and Cyril.
 Ada was working as a cloth dyer.

-Widowed Ada Horner re-married, by Banns, widower George Shaw on the 16th of May 1903 in the Parish of Middlestown, Yourkshire.
-At the time of the marriage, George Shaw was working as a cloth fuller and he was living in Horbury.
+Widowed Ada Horner re-married widower George Shaw on 16th May 1903 in the Parish of Middlestown, Yorkshire.
+At the time of the marriage, George was working as a cloth fuller and he was living in Horbury.
 Ada lived in Middlestown.

-George Shaw was born about 1865 in Horbury, Yorkshire to engineer James Shaw.
+George was born about 1865 in Horbury, Yorkshire to engineer James.

 Born Horbury, Yorkshire